loganbyers/anaglypher/README.md

 * `--dem, -d`: elevation dataset filename
 * `--input, -i`: image to anaglyph
 * `--output, -o`: anaglyph image to save
-* `--altitude`: elevation/altitude of the observer
+* `--altitude, --alt, -a`: elevation/altitude of the observer
 * `--separation, --sep, -s`: eye-separation distance of the observer
 * `--nadir, -n`: ratio between the left and right eye that points nadir to the ground
 * `--plane, -p`: elevation/altitude to place the image-plane